moduloproject/modulo-calculator/README.md

 Modulo Calculator
 =======
-This is the Modulo Calculator, maintained mainly by Martin Ristovksi.
+This is the Modulo Calculator, maintained mainly by Martin Ristovksi <mufc4martin.github.io>.